 Modivcare and MTM are not current TennCare brokers, that's a frequent point of confusion because Modivcare was the broker in earlier years.

 What trips qualify: Doctor visits, specialist visits, dialysis, hospital discharge, PT/OT/speech therapy, lab and imaging, covered dental and vision care, behavioral health appointments, and SUD treatment visits.
-Adult day care under CHOICES is covered only when the nearest covered program is more than 30 miles from your home.
+The rule is simple: if TennCare covers the service, NEMT covers the ride to it.

 What doesn't qualify: Personal errands, social visits, family events, non-medical destinations, and trips for services TennCare doesn't cover.
 Note: Because TennCare does not cover methadone for opioid use disorder pharmacotherapy, transportation to a methadone clinic for OUD treatment is not a covered NEMT trip.
 (Transportation to other forms of OUD treatment, buprenorphine, residential SUD, outpatient counseling, remains covered.)